metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Optional:

-- `archive_additional_command_args` (List of String) Additional arguments that can be appended to the 'barman-cloud-wal-archive'command-line invocation.
-These arguments provide flexibility to customizethe WAL archive process further, according to specific requirements or configurations.Example:In a scenario where specialized backup options are required, such as settinga specific timeout or defining custom behavior, users can use this fieldto specify additional command arguments.Note:It's essential to ensure that the provided arguments are valid and supportedby the 'barman-cloud-wal-archive' command, to avoid potential errors or unintendedbehavior during execution.
+- `archive_additional_command_args` (List of String) Additional arguments that can be appended to the 'barman-cloud-wal-archive' command-line invocation.
+These arguments provide flexibility to customize the WAL archive process further, according to specific requirements or configurations.
+Example: In a scenario where specialized backup options are required, such as setting a specific timeout or defining custom behavior, users can use this field to specify additional command arguments.
+Note: It's essential to ensure that the provided arguments are valid and supported by the 'barman-cloud-wal-archive' command, to avoid potential errors or unintended behavior during execution.
 - `compression` (String) Compress a WAL file before sending it to the object store.
-Availableoptions are empty string (no compression, default), 'gzip', 'bzip2' or 'snappy'.
+Available options are empty string (no compression, default), 'gzip', 'bzip2' or 'snappy'.
-- `encryption` (String) Whenever to force the encryption of files (if the bucket isnot already configured for that).Allowed options are empty string (use the bucket policy, default),'AES256' and 'aws:kms'
+- `encryption` (String) Whenever to force the encryption of files (if the bucket is not already configured for that).
+Allowed options are empty string (use the bucket policy, default), 'AES256' and 'aws:kms'
-- `max_parallel` (Number) Number of WAL files to be either archived in parallel (when thePostgreSQL instance is archiving to a backup object store) orrestored in parallel (when a PostgreSQL standby is fetching WALfiles from a recovery object store).
-If not specified, WAL fileswill be processed one at a time.
-It accepts a positive integer as avalue - with 1 being the minimum accepted value.
+- `max_parallel` (Number) Number of WAL files to be either archived in parallel (when the PostgreSQL instance is archiving to a backup object store) or restored in parallel (when a PostgreSQL standby is fetching WAL files from a recovery object store).
+If not specified, WAL files will be processed one at a time.
+It accepts a positive integer as a value - with 1 being the minimum accepted value.
-- `restore_additional_command_args` (List of String) Additional arguments that can be appended to the 'barman-cloud-wal-restore'command-line invocation.
-These arguments provide flexibility to customizethe WAL restore process further, according to specific requirements or configurations.Example:In a scenario where specialized backup options are required, such as settinga specific timeout or defining custom behavior, users can use this fieldto specify additional command arguments.Note:It's essential to ensure that the provided arguments are valid and supportedby the 'barman-cloud-wal-restore' command, to avoid potential errors or unintendedbehavior during execution.
+- `restore_additional_command_args` (List of String) Additional arguments that can be appended to the 'barman-cloud-wal-restore' command-line invocation.
+These arguments provide flexibility to customize the WAL restore process further, according to specific requirements or configurations.
+Example: In a scenario where specialized backup options are required, such as setting a specific timeout or defining custom behavior, users can use this field to specify additional command arguments.
+Note: It's essential to ensure that the provided arguments are valid and supported by the 'barman-cloud-wal-restore' command, to avoid potential errors or unintended behavior during execution.